Support Worker role

 Working hours and environment

 For a Support Worker, flexibility is key.
-You might provide support in someone’s home, out in the community, or away on holiday; and you could be needed in the evenings, at weekends or overnight.
+You might provide support in someone’s home, out in the community, or away on holiday.
+And you could be needed in the evenings, at weekends or overnight.
 It all depends on what support the person requires.

 Skills and qualities